Depression and Inflammation

 What is the link between inflammation and depression?

-These pro-inflammatory cytokines are able to communicate with the brain and initiate depressive behaviour such as sad mood, fatigue and social withdrawal.
+These pro-inflammatory cytokines are able to communicate with the brain and initiate depressive behavior such as sad mood, fatigue and social withdrawal.
 It is interesting that when you are sick with a virus you automatically want to retreat socially for a few days and often feel a bit sad.

 These pro-inflammatory cytokines are more likely to get through to the brain when there is a leaky blood brain barrier.
 The blood brain barrier is layer of cells and blood vessels that protects the brain by allowing only very small particles in and out of the brain as needed and to keep out anything that might damage the brain.
 The blood brain barrier can become leaky (ie have holes in it allowing larger unwanted particles through to the brain) from the following: